williamjturkel/H3885G-FW25/Wk01/README.md

     6. If you have time, try some of the other prompts.
 - **Sample Research Tool Prompts**:
   - Create a tool that summarizes a document, **extracts** three key entities and formats them as a bulleted list
-    - Test with: [National Vietnam War Veterans Day](https://www.nixonlibrary.gov/news/national-vietnam-war-veterans-day) from the Nixon Presidential Library
+    - Test with: [National Vietnam War Veterans Day](https://www.nixonlibrary.gov/news/national-vietnam-war-veterans-day) from the Nixon Presidential Library.
   - Build a simple web tool that accepts two quotes and returns the **semantic distance** between them as a percentage.
     - Test with these quotes from the National Vietnam War Veterans Day post, trying them in pairs (a vs. b, a vs. c, b vs. c):
       1. "Some protesters, who had clamored for the troops’ return, now gathered at airports to meet the soldiers with angry slogans.
 Many service members were even encouraged to change out of their uniforms before they landed to avoid being confronted by the protesters."